 Principal components analysis (PCA) and factor analysis (FA) are two related techniques used to find patterns of correlation among many possible variables or subsets of data and to reduce them to a smaller manageable number of components or factors.
 The researcher attempts to find the primary components, or factors, that account for most of the sources of variance.
 PCA refers to subsets as components and FA uses the term factors.
 Grimm states that a minimum of 100 observations should be used for PCA.
 The ratio is usually set at approximately 5 observations per variable.
 If there are 25 variables, then the ratio of 5:1 requires 5 observations/variable x 25 variables = 125 observations.

 For illustration purposes, five independent variables will be considered in the growth of communities.
 The investigator wants to know how many of these components really contribute to growth: one, two, three, or all?
 Perhaps two principal components will explain 95% of the variance.
 The other three may only contribute 5%.
 At one time, multivariate analysis required familiarity with linear algebra and matrices.
 To reduce this manual effort, a statistical software package such as Minitab, SPSS, or S-Plus can be used.
 Minitab is used in this discussion to display variances and the correlation matrix.
 Higher correlation values indicate a key linkage of the factors.
-An example of PCA is presented below in Table below.
-In this example, an investigator wishes to uncover the principal factors that are important for a community desiring high tech growth.
+An example of PCA is presented below in the table below.
+In this example, an investigator wishes to uncover the principal factors that are important for a community desiring high-tech growth.
 If there are only a few principal factors accounting for the vast majority of the variance in growth, then communities can focus on these vital few.
 The independent factors are:

 - High tech workers (thousands of workers)